Citizen-Led Efforts to Reform Redistricting in 2018

 Better Boundaries, the ballot proposal organized by the bipartisan group, Utahns for Responsive Government, would create a seven-member advisory redistricting commission to advise Utah lawmakers on the redistricting process beginning in 2021.
 The commissioners, who would be appointed by the governor and legislative leaders, would be required to follow ranked-order criteria to draw the state’s congressional and legislative districts, which would include preserving communities of interest and neighborhoods together.
 The proposal would also prohibit the commission and the legislature from considering partisan political data unless necessary to comply with other redistricting criteria.

-Two citizen coalitions have submitted ballot measures reforming how the state draws its political districts.
+Two citizen coalitions have joined forces to support ballot measures reforming how the state draws its political districts.

 Fair Districts PA, a nonprofit volunteer organization, is working to amend the state constitution to give an independent redistricting commission responsibility for drawing the congressional and state legislative boundaries.
 The organization supports Senate Bill 22 and House Bill 722, which both would create an eleven-member commission, composed of members the two largest political parties and third-party or unaffiliated voters.
-HB 722 currently has 107 co-sponsors.
-As of yet, however, legislative leaders have not set a hearing on either bill.
+HB 722 currently has 112 co-sponsors.
+Governor Tom Wolf also has voiced his support of the proposals.
+The legislature held a hearing on SB22 at the end of March.
+According to the chief of staff to Sen. Mike Folmer, more hearings could follow.

 In order for the amendment to pass, the state legislature would need to pass the same bill in the 2017-18 and 2018-19 legislative sessions, and voters would then need to approve a public referendum in 2020.